 - Feel like the arms are dropping down at the ball

 - Hold your finish for three seconds looking down your target line

-These tips will help intermediate golfers find a rhythm in their golf swing adding repetitive swing motions that will help with distance consistency.
+These tips will help intermediate golfers find a rhythm in their golf swing adding repetitive swing motions that will help with greaters distance and consistency.

-Advanced golfers are defined as players who can shoot an 18 hole score of 82 or better.
+Advanced golfers are defined as players who can shoot an 18 hole score of 82 or better and can be called low handicappers.
 These golfers usually have superb distance control and can hit the ball a lot further combining clubhead speed and sweet spot contact.

 To get to this level it takes a lot of time and patience hitting balls at the driving range, taking lessons or playing a lot of golf, but you will get there!

 Golfers on TV are the best in the world.
-For men, they usually hit their 7 iron 185 yards.
+For men, they usually hit their 7 iron 185 yards while regularly hitting the center of the clubface.
 For women, they often hit their 7 iron 160 yards.

 Most pros have spent their entire lives swinging golf clubs which is why they can hit the ball such far distances.

 They have the amazing flexibility to rotate around the golf ball at extreme rates while staying in golf posture.